Is an electric oven fan or gas?

 Introduction:

 Baking is a delightful culinary activity that brings joy and delicious treats to our tables.
 However, the choice between baking in an electric oven or a gas oven can sometimes leave home cooks wondering if there are any differences in the baking process and outcomes.
-In this article, we will explore the similarities and differences between baking in an electric oven and a gas oven.
+In this article, we will explore the similarities and differences between gas vs electric oven for baking.
 We will discuss various factors such as heat source, temperature control, moisture retention, and overall performance to help you understand how baking in each type of oven may vary.
-By understanding these distinctions, you can make informed decisions and achieve excellent baking results, regardless of the type of oven you have.
+By understanding these distinctions, you can make informed decisions and achieve excellent baking results, regardless of gas vs electric oven for baking cakes you have.

 A home oven